carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

 [8a/8f3033] process > make_file [100%] 1 of 1 ✔
 ```
 {: .output}
-`[8a/8f3033]` is an idnetifier of the last job this processed lanuched (we will go into this in more detail later).
+`[8a/8f3033]` is an identifier of the last job this processed launched (we will go into this in more detail later).
 `process > make_file` this is the name of the process this line is describing.
-`[100%] 1 of 1 ✔` this describes how many of this process has been launched and how many have finished succesfully.
+`[100%] 1 of 1 ✔` this describes how many of this process has been launched and how many have finished successfully.

 ```
 [72/4df67e] process > echo_file [100%] 1 of 1 ✔